Xuxa: Early life and education

-Media career
+Career

-1983–86: Rede Manchete
+1983–1986: A beginning by chance at Rede Manchete

-Established as national beauty and sex symbol, Xuxa got the chance to move toward a career in television through an offer to host a small regional children's program, Clube da Criança for Rede Manchete.
-In this period, she worked as a model during the week in New York City and was taping her show during the weekend in Brazil.
-In 1986 this opportunity was expanded when she received an offer to host a national children's program through the multimedia conglomerate Globo.
+Xuxa started a career in television through an offer to host a children's program, Clube da Criança in the newly created Rede Manchete which was the sixth broadcaster to have national reach in Brazil.
+In this period, she worked as a model during the week in New York City and taped her show during the weekends in Rio de Janeiro.
+The program's reach gradually increased and she began to receive proposals from other broadcasters, until in 1986, she ended up accepting one made by Rede Globo de Televisão to present a new children's program that would bear her name.

-1986–92: Xou da Xuxa and breakthrough
+1986–1992: Xou da Xuxa and breakthrough

 On 30 June 1986, Xou da Xuxa debuted on TV Globo.
 It aired in the mornings from Monday to Saturday until its final episode on 31 December 1992, after some 2,000 episodes.
 Xuxa would usually enter on a pink ship, which awakened in the children the dream of flying beside her.
 Children from all over Brazil ran to have breakfast with the song "Quem Qué Pão?"
 She would end the show with the famous "Xuxa kiss", where she would put on bright lipstick and kiss the children onstage with her and children in the audience on the cheek, leaving a mark.
-In addition to entertainment, she also aired positive messages to the public, such as "Want, Power and Reach!", "Believe in Dreams", "Drugs do Bad" and many others.
+In addition to entertainment, she also aired positive messages to the public, such as "Want, Power and Reach!", "Believe in Dreams" and "Drugs do Bad".
 In Christmas 1986, Xuxa received her eighth platinum record, a prize awarded to every 250,000 copies sold.
-The album Xou da Xuxa, from the record company Som Livre, had sold more than two million copies so far, achieving by then the South American record for a single album.
+The album Xou da Xuxa, from the record company Som Livre, had sold more than 2.6 million copies, achieving by then the South American record for a single album.
 Xuxa sold more than Brazilian singer Roberto Carlos that year.
-In the following years, the presenter still released six more albums of the series, such as Xou da Xuxa 2 and 3, which established themselves as the best-selling albums in Brazil so far, with 2.7 and 3.3 million copies sold, respectively.
+In the following years, the presenter still released six more albums of the series, such as Xou da Xuxa 2 and 3, which established themselves as the best-selling albums in Brazil, with 3.2 and 5 million copies sold, respectively, the latter being the best-selling album in Brazil.
 With the recorded songs, it left in tours by Brazil that were seen by millions of people.